Bild

 Summary

 The International Master’s Programme in Conservation of Cultural Heritage Objects provides an opportunity to specialise within the field of conservation and to develop in-depth skills in conservation techniques and instruments.
-The specialisation for the academic year 2024/2025 is archaeological materials.
-The programme incorporates critical thinking in conservation and prepares you for professional work in your specialisation area, as well as lays the foundation for future academic studies.
+The programme incorporates critical thinking in conservation and prepares you for professional work in a specialisation area, as well as lays the foundation for future academic studies.
+The programme will open for application for the academic year of 2026/2027 and will have stone and murals as specialisation.

 About